Ganni and Depop’s Collab Is A Peter Pan Collar Dream

 Since 2017, Peter Pan collars have been one of Ganni’s brand signatures, making appearances on everything from poplin shirts to nap dresses.
 So it’s no surprise that the label chose this style for the collaboration, using fabric from past seasons featuring floral, animal, and graphic prints.

-Retailing between $90 and $140, the collars are available to shop exclusively on Depop through the sellers’ pages.
+Retailing between $90 and $140 USD, the collars are available to shop exclusively on Depop through the sellers’ pages.
 Proceeds for Griff’s customized Ganni collar will be donated to Warchild, which empowers young people in conflict areas.

 Collaboration between the two entities feels like a natural fit: Over the past year, Depop has grown swiftly, thanks to the rise in resale and thrift, and was acquired by Etsy in June 2021.
 Meanwhile, Ganni has expanded its sustainability and recycling efforts.
 Last year, the brand partnered with Levi’s for a denim rental program that reworked old Levi’s jeans into three Ganni designs.